taurgis/sfccdx/README.md

 Not sure where to start?
 Check out the [Use Cases](https://github.com/taurgis/sfccdx/wiki/Use-Cases) section.

+# Known Limitations
+There are limitations to the OCAPI, and those that affect this tool have been documented [here](https://github.com/taurgis/sfccdx/wiki/Known-Limitations).

 # Required config files
 Two files need to be present in the project root.